Law Enforcement Burnout: Signs, Causes, and How to Recover

 Confronting stress in law enforcement

-Continuous exposure to traumatic incidents can take a toll on these brave officers.
-Too often in law enforcement, a "shake it off/deal with it" mentality occurs because officers don't want to appear weak or unable to perform their duties.
+Continuous exposure to traumatic incidents, critical incident stress, and the cumulative effects of serving in crisis situations can take a toll on these brave officers.
+Too often in law enforcement, officer wellness is pushed aside for a "shake it off/deal with it" mentality, often because officers don't want to appear weak or unable to perform their duties.
+Mental health in policing has long carried a stigma that many agencies still work hard to overcome.

-Behind the scenes, many officers struggle with their wellbeing as sleep deprivation, chronic stress, and unhealthy coping mechanisms take their toll.
+Behind the scenes, many officers struggle with their wellbeing as shift work and sleep deprivation, chronic stress, emotional exhaustion, and unhealthy coping skills take their toll.
 Law enforcement has always been an occupation with intense highs and lows.
-But far too often, officers who experience elongated periods of elevated stress end up ignoring their symptoms until they reach burnout.
+But far too often, officers who experience prolonged periods of elevated stress end up ignoring their symptoms until they reach burnout.

 Burnout is a significant reason for turnover in law enforcement.
-Despite long-term employment and an attractive benefits package, the mental, physical, and emotional exhaustion can take such a toll that officers decide to retire early or switch professions entirely.
+Burnout not only affects officer wellness but can also contribute to officer retention and turnover challenges for agencies already facing staffing shortages.
+Despite long-term employment and an attractive benefits package, the mental, physical, and emotional exhaustion takes such a toll that officers decide to retire early or switch professions entirely.

 Burnout is a gradual process.
 The signs and symptoms can be subtle at first and then quickly worsen due to excessive and prolonged exposure to stress.
 Actively reducing stress with the right stress-management tools can help prevent a major crisis.
-Ignoring or not addressing symptoms leaves officers at risk of extreme burnout.
+Ignoring or not addressing symptoms leaves officers at risk of chronic stress and burnout.

 The signs and symptoms of burnout can be divided into three categories: physical, emotional, and behavioral.